-The Jaffa orange was a new citrus variety developed by Arab farmers in Palestine and its cultivation coincided with the rise of the industrial revolution, leading to the crop's rapid expansion.
+The Jaffa Orange was a new citrus variety developed by Arab farmers in Palestine and its cultivation coincided with the rise of the industrial revolution, leading to the crop's rapid expansion.
 Orange exports from Palestine grew from 200,000 to 38 million between 1845 and 1870.
-That's huge!
+(Huge!)
 Not to mention a labor intensive endeavor that could only be sustained by farmers with an understanding and knowledge of the land to grow this fruit, coveted for its unique qualities of having few seeds and tough skin that made it ideal for exporting.
-Think about that the next time you hear Palestine was just once a barren "land without a people."
-In fact, it was bustling with life and an entire economy of its own.
+This single export coupled with Raed's photography not only debunked fictional suggestions of a "land without a people", it connected the world to a bustling life and provided insight into a thriving economy.